primiano/perfetto-docs/docs/guides/memory.md

 ## {#lmk} Low-memory kills
 When an Android device becomes low on memory, a daemon called LMKD will start killing unimportant processes in order to free up memory.
-Device's strategies differ, but in general processes will be killed in order of decending `oom_score_adj` score.
+Devices' strategies differ, but in general processes will be killed in order of decending `oom_score_adj` score.